 "It all adds up to so many dedicated people working together to showcase our wonderful community.
 Year after year, vendors tell us how much they feel welcomed and appreciated by the people of Aiken," said Davis.

-Local business Dumpster Depot and the Aiken Chamber’s many volunteers will continue their efforts for an environmentally friendly event.
-Last year with the help of Dumpster Depot, the Chamber was able to divert over 50 percent of the waste generated, this included used cooking oil from the food vendors.
+Local business Dumpster Depot and the Aiken Chamber's many volunteers will continue their efforts to host an environmentally friendly event.
+Last year with the help of Dumpster Depot, the Chamber diverted over 80 percent of the waste generated, this included used cooking oil from the food vendors.

 "We are pleasantly surprised each year as the recycling statistics continue to grow, and we get more trash recycled each year," Davis said.
 "Not only have we been able to improve on an already successful event by bringing in the best crafters, we are continuing to strive for a greener and healthier event as we work with Dumpster Depot to make this a zero waste show."